ajalgaonkar/TestRunnerAPI/README.md

 Once you have the above to run the service:
 * Start the local instance of MongoDB.
 Once running it will start listening on port 27017 for any connections.
-* Navigate to the project folder and run the following command `node .\server.js`.
+* Navigate to the project folder and run the following command `npm install`.
+This will get all the packages that you need for running the project.
+* Once you have all the packages, from the project folder run the following command `node .\server.js`.
 * If everything is good you will see the following on the console `TestRunner server listening on port 3000`

 ![Alt text](ScreenShots/RunningServer.png?raw=true "Server Console")